appium/WebDriverAgent/README.md

 `npm run bundle`

-Then, you find `WebDriverAgentRunner-Runner-Sim-<version>.zip` file in the current directory.
+Then, you will find `WebDriverAgentRunner-Runner-Sim-<version>.zip` file in the current directory.

 ## License